JonathanReeve/course-computational-literary-analysis/Readings-old/_texts/garden-party.md

 "Coo-roo-coo-coo-coo," sounded from the quiet.

 "But you're fond of being out there, aren't you?" said Anne.
 She hooked her finger through her pearl necklace.
 "Father was saying only the other night how lucky he thought you were to have a life of your own."
 And she looked up at him.
 Reginald's smile was rather wan.
 "I don't feel fearfully lucky," he said lightly.

 "Roo-coo-coo-coo," came again.
 And Anne murmured, "You mean it's lonely."

 "Oh, it isn't the loneliness I care about," said Reginald, and he stumped his cigarette savagely on the green ash-tray.
 "I could stand any amount of it, used to like it even.
 It's the idea of---" Suddenly, to his horror, he felt himself blushing.

 "Roo-coo-coo-coo!
 Roo-coo-coo-coo!"

 Anne jumped up.
 "Come and say good-bye to my doves," she said.
 "They've been moved to the side veranda.
 You do like doves, don't you, Reggie?"

 "Awfully," said Reggie, so fervently that as he opened the French window for her and stood to one side, Anne ran forward and laughed at the doves instead.

 To and fro, to and fro over the fine red sand on the floor of the dove house, walked the two doves.
 One was always in front of the other.
 One ran forward, uttering a little cry, and the other followed, solemnly bowing and bowing.
 "You see," explained Anne, "the one in front, she's Mrs. Dove.
 She looks at Mr. Dove and gives that little laugh and runs forward, and he follows her, bowing and bowing.
 And that makes her laugh again.
 Away she runs, and after her," cried Anne, and she sat back on her heels, "comes poor Mr. Dove, bowing and bowing\... and that's their whole life.
 They never do anything else, you know."
 She got up and took some yellow grains out of a bag on the roof of the dove house.
-"When you think of them, out in Rhodesia, Reggie, you can be sure that is what they will be doing\..."
+"When you think of them, out in Rhodesia, Reggie, you can be sure that is what they will be doing\... "

 Reggie gave no sign of having seen the doves or of having heard a word.
 For the moment he was conscious only of the immense effort it took to tear his secret out of himself and offer it to Anne.
 "Anne, do you think you could ever care for me?"
 It was done.
 It was over.
 And in the little pause that followed Reginald saw the garden open to the light, the blue quivering sky, the flutter of leaves on the veranda poles, and Anne turning over the grains of maize on her palm with one finger.
 Then slowly she shut her hand, and the new world faded as she murmured slowly, "No, never in that way."
 But he had scarcely time to feel anything before she walked quickly away, and he followed her down the steps, along the garden path, under the pink rose arches, across the lawn.
 There, with the gay herbaceous border behind her, Anne faced Reginald.
 "It isn't that I'm not awfully fond of you," she said.
 "I am.
 But"---her eyes widened---"not in the way"---a quiver passed over her face---"one ought to be fond of---" Her lips parted, and she couldn't stop herself.
 She began laughing.
 "There, you see, you see," she cried, "it's your check t-tie.
 Even at this moment, when one would think one really would be solemn, your tie reminds me fearfully of the bow-tie that cats wear in pictures!
 Oh, please forgive me for being so horrid, please!"

 Reggie caught hold of her little warm hand.
 "There's no question of forgiving you," he said quickly.
 "How could there be?
 And I do believe I know why I make you laugh.
 It's because you're so far above me in every way that I am somehow ridiculous.
 I see that, Anne.
 But if I were to---"

 "No, no." Anne squeezed his hand hard.
 "It's not that.
 That's all wrong.
 I'm not far above you at all.
 You're much better than I am.
 You're marvellously unselfish and\... and kind and simple.
 I'm none of those things.
 You don't know me.
 I'm the most awful character," said Anne.
 "Please don't interrupt.
 And besides, that's not the point.
 The point is"---she shook her head---"I couldn't possibly marry a man I laughed at.
 Surely you see that.
 The man I marry---" breathed Anne softly.
 She broke off.
 She drew her hand away, and looking at Reggie she smiled strangely, dreamily.
 "The man I marry---"

 And it seemed to Reggie that a tall, handsome, brilliant stranger stepped in front of him and took his place---the kind of man that Anne